 Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
 Lessons learned (and whether you will continue with this approach) Cost A B CODE groups are set up throughout the school (Y2 & 3) x4 afternoons a week, with groups of 4 TA is employed to specifically hear readers in Y1 & 2 on Monday and Thursday afternoons.
 Developing skilful use of talk partners, especially supporting TAs staff with this Success criteria met.
-Phonics results: 100% met standard by the end of KS1.
-KS1 reading results: 83% met EXS.
+KS1 reading results: 73% met EXS.
 CODE results show that those pupils accessing CODE make accelerated progress in their reading age and begin to access their age appropriate SfA grouping.
 For individualised score, please refer to CODE tracking document.
 Continue.
 Neale Analysis indicates highly effective with moderate cost.
 For more info.
 See CODE pupil results.
-One pupil removed form CODE due to poor engagement. £7122 £9000 Development and use of a PP and SEND proforma that supports the development of an agreed set of basic skills specific to each year group Not met.
+One pupil removed form CODE due to poor engagement. £4,317 Development and use of a PP and SEND proforma that supports the development of an agreed set of basic skills specific to each year group Not met.
 This will be carried over to next year's plan.
-Y6 pupils are divided/streamed into x3 classes providing a greater adult to child ratio Success criteria met.
-Pupils made rapid progress and attained results in line with national averages.
-See results section.
-Continue.
-Results: 67% attained EXS in RWM, 77% EXS in reading, 73% EXS in writing, 73% in maths. £23,830 A daily Y5 group of x 11 pupils for maths with a specific focus upon achieving expected by end of year 5.
-Barriers to learning for individuals are established and Gaps Need to see PP teacher tracking. £23.830 iii.
+Y6 pupils are divided/streamed into x3 classes providing a greater adult to child ratio 2018 results were well below national averages.
+Several factors contributed to this.
+Despite high PP support, PP boys, in particular did not meet the expected standard.
+Additional support was provided by the welfare and SEND team, but targets were not met.
+Previous results, particularly in 201718, were in line with national averages. £23,830 £23.830 iii.
 Other approaches Desired outcome Chosen action/approach Estimated impact: Did you meet the success criteria?
 Include impact on pupils not eligible for PP, if appropriate.
 Lessons learned (and whether you will continue with this approach) Cost Pupils' attendance is continuously monitored and the pupil welfare team meet regularly every half term to monitor the attendance and punctuality of individuals and plan for further actions required.
 The Pupil Premium coordinator works closely with families of children who persistently have below expected % of attendance to provide support.
 Attendance for disadvantaged pupils increased by 0.4% to 94.94%.
 The school's attendance officer has been praised by the LA for her outstanding work in ensuring all is done to monitor and support those families whose attendance is below target.
 The welfare team closely track the welfare of disadvantaged pupils and fund targeted support through guidance for vulnerable families and children.
 Families are signposted to a range of agencies for support and currently support 21 families through Early Help, 5 CIN, 2 CP and 5 young careers.
 In 2018, 9 LAC, or former LAC, were supported by the team.
 Continue. £31,089 £34,615 Attendance incentive rewards: £700